 Red Flags: The Signs the “Department of Education” Didn’t Actually Call

-Even though the recording only lasted about 15 seconds, there were several red flags that indicated to me that this was a scam.
+Although the recording lasted only about 15 seconds, there were several red flags that indicated to me that this was a scam.

 The Department of Education made the call